 7] Remove Microsoft Account

 The last option is removing the account related to the Xbox from Windows 10.
 It is possible to use multiple Microsoft accounts, and if you are using a different one, then it’s fine.
 If its the only account, then it is not possible to remove it unless you convert it into a local account, and then make it a Microsoft account again.

 If you are using two accounts, then follow these steps:

 - Find the Microsoft account you used to sign in to the Xbox app and select Remove.

 - Then launch the Xbox app and sign in with the Microsoft account you just removed.

-We hope the troubleshoot tips helped you to fix problems signing in to the Xbox app.
+We hope the troubleshooting tips helped you to fix problems signing in to the Xbox app.
 In case you have an Xbox error code, make sure to use that as a reference while searching for the tips.
-However, these tips are best to resolve common issues.
+However, these tips are best for resolving common issues.

 Read next: Xbox not detecting external storage.

 How do I fix my Xbox app not signing in?

 If your Xbox app is not signing you in, you can try some solutions to fix the problem.
 First, check if an update for your Xbox app is available or not.
 Also, make sure that you are using the right password.
 Sometimes, problems occur due to incorrect date and time settings.